-We believe that gas should be the fuel of choice for HGVs and buses in the UK to support UK CO2 reductions and cleaner air in our cities.
+We believe that gas should be the fuel of choice for heavy goods vehicles (HGVs) and buses in the UK to support CO2 reductions and achieve cleaner air in our cities.

-HGVs account for 15 per cent of greenhouse gas emissions from UK transport.
-A strategic switch from diesel to gas will have a significant impact on UK Government’s commitment to reduce emissions by 80 per cent by 2050.
+HGVs account for 15% of greenhouse gas emissions from UK transport.
+A strategic switch from diesel to green gas will have a significant impact on UK Government’s commitment to reduce emissions by 100% by 2050.

 All the HGVs in our own operational fleet are powered by renewable biomethane.
 By using this fuel, we expect to avoid more than 5,000 tonnes of greenhouse gas emissions each year.

 We’re developing our fleet of operational vehicles to support greener fuels such as compressed natural gas (CNG) and electricity.
 In our North London network, we plan to make every one of the 1,100 vans used by our emergency engineers zero emission by 2026.

 We’ve put considerable investment into scoping the options for decarbonising HGVs, buses and trains.
 This includes publication of our HyMotion report

 , as well as ongoing work with the National Physical Laboratory, and associated research partners, on understanding the challenge of managing the purity of hydrogen supplied to Fuel Cell Electric Vehicles using the UK’s gas network.
 If we can achieve this, we can unlock a zero carbon future for HGVs which will run on hydrogen fuel cells instead of diesel.